-CML provides accessible information that you need to serve your municipality and its residents.
-Each year, staff responds to individual inquiries with information, advice, and sample documents.

-CML periodicals include the awardwinning quarterty magazine, Colorado Municipalities; bi-weekly CML Newsletter; and Statehouse Report, a weekly report on legislation of municipal interest that is sent while the General Assembly is in session.
+CML provides accessible information that helps municipal officials and staff serve their communities and residents.
+Each year, CML staff respond to individual inquiries with information, advice, and sample documents.
+CML periodicals include the award-winning quarterty magazine, Colorado Municipalities; bi-weekly CML Newsletter; and Statehouse Report, a weekly report on legislation of municipal interest that is sent while the General Assembly is in session.